 Features for next version of plugin

-Description (last modified by rjollos)
+Description (last modified by )

 Here are some thoughts I have on the next version of the plugin, from reviewing the codebase over the weekend:

 IRepositoryChangeListener.
 It looks like the original author had similar ideas: tracticketchangelogplugin/0.12/ticketlog/model.py@13954 is currently unused.
 This should make the plugin faster, and extraction of the referenced tickets from the changeset message can be made more precise since we won't have to use a

 - The configuration settings of CommitTicketUpdater can be used to determine which tickets are referenced by a changelog message, rather than redefining redundant configuration settings.
 The CommitTicketUpdater configuration settings can be seen on the TracIni#ticket-section page:

 LOG_VIEW, but having it be initially collapsed so it is out of the way.
 If greater control is needed to tune this to user preferences, we can follow the lead of trac:#9807 by implementing a user preference on the Preferences panel.

-Change History (19)
+Change History (25)

 comment:8 Changed 2 years ago by

 Note: See TracTickets for help on using tickets.